FelixMarschall/thecoolvision/README.md

 Choose the tab ```configuration``` and insert the parameters into it.

+Within the context of the Everyday Automation internship, the following individuals contributed:

+- Aaron Kreis
+- Felix Marschall
+- Moritz Spohn

+They were supervised by Fabian Rybinski.

 ## Installation on Server
+It's possible to run this app without HomeAssistant.

+Use the docker file in this repo to build and run the flask app

+1. change directory to the folder where this file is.
+2. Buildllation on Server
 It's possible to run this app without HomeAssistant.

 Use the docker file in this repo to build and run the flask app